manug859/ADS1-Project-1-Haskell/README.md

 paratodo'' :: [a] -> (a -> Bool) -> Bool
 paratodo'' xs f = paratodo' xs f
 ```
-Where 'f' is any function with 'a -> Bool'
+Where 'f' is any function with type 'a -> Bool'

 ### Example
 ``` haskell